 Forgiving an addict can be challenging, to say the least.
 Many addicts with severe addictions reach a point where they’ll lie to and steal from loved ones to get their fix.
 They may neglect their families and responsibilities to drink or use drugs.

 It gets to a point where their substance abuse matters more than everything else.
 But this isn’t the person acting or talking.
 It’s the addiction.
 And when a person who’s struggled with drug and alcohol abuse finally gets help and gets through the fog, they begin to see the error of their ways.

 If you were on the receiving end of a person’s addiction-fueled behavior, then you may find it difficult to make amends with them and rebuild your relationship.
 If this is something you desire, then below are tips on how to forgive an addict that can help:

 Having someone close to you who is an addict can be a challenge.
-You care about them, so at times you may have put their needs above your own.
-In order to forgive them for their wrongdoings against you, you will need to focus more on how you can be happier moving forward and less on what they did wrong.
+You care about them, so at times, you may have put their needs above your own.
+To forgive them for their wrongdoings against you, you will need to focus more on how you can be happier moving forward and less on what they did wrong.

 When someone hurts you deeply or betrays your trust, it is unrealistic to think that you can forgive them in an instant.
-Forgives is a process that can take time as you heal from these wounds.
-Even if your loved one is now sober, you may find that you have yet to forgive them fully.
+Forgiveness is a process that can take time as you heal from these wounds.
+Even if your loved one is now sober, you may find that you have yet to fully forgive them.
 Give yourself time to heal.

 If you are struggling to forgive, you are not alone.
 Forgiveness can be difficult, so turning to God during this time may give you the strength you need.
 Pray to Him for help in this process so that you can move forward with your life.